A Git workflow with GitHub Desktop

 Explore the changes

-GitHub Desktop recorded all the changes to your project.
-Have a look at the user interface to see how much information and options it gives you:
+GitHub Desktop records all changes to your project.
+So it will notice that you added the pie recipe.
+Have a look at the user interface to see how much information and options you have now:

 Notice, that by default, GitHub Desktop stages your files (i.e. marks them to be part of the next commit).
 If you want to remove a file from the staging area, just uncheck the box next to the file.